Banking stocks, dollar hit by U.S. doubts

 Beijing reported imports in October rose 17.2 percent from a year earlier, beating forecasts of 16 percent, but export growth was just under estimates at 6.9 percent.

-Chinese crude imports slipped they lowest level in a year, pushing oil prices lower, although traders said the overall market remains well supported because of OPEC-led supply cuts.
+Chinese crude imports slipped to their lowest level in a year, pushing oil prices lower, although traders said the overall market remains well supported because of OPEC-led supply cuts.

-Reporting by Abhinav Ramnarayan, Additional reporting by Jemima Kelly and Sujata Rao Editing by Jeremy Gaunt
+Reporting by Abhinav Ramnarayan, Additional reporting by Jemima Kelly and Sujata Rao; Editing by Peter Graff